RafaelSantos025/Bruteforcer/README.md

 ./bruteforcer request.txt wordlist.txt -r
 ```

-For default, Bruteforcer will recursively scan
+For default, Bruteforcer will recursively scan all the response codes and response lengths eligible for printing, respecting the filters described above, but you can apply filters only for the recursive mode.
+For example, You set up an attack to return all response codes, but you want to make recursive attacks only on responses that returned a `+200` code.

 ### Wordlist Extention